GoodClover/ohno-OSM/josm_tips.md

 In the Map Paint Styles Dialog - right click on a style - some have style settings for extra effects.

 In Draw mode, holding the `Alt` key while clicking the mouse will start a new way from the last node.

+Holding the `Alt` key when drag selecting will select the entire object(s) of any node(s) in the selection area.

+Left click drag will make a selection rectangle; you can move that rectangle outline by adding a right mouse click without releasing the left click and dragging.

+For overlapping objects, middle click the object will cycle objects in a small popup (or `Alt` left click to cycle without popup).

+Double left click on an object (area or multipolygon) will select the object (good if you are zoomed out and are not able to click and edge).

+To get perfect pentagon hexagon or octagon (for example, if creating gazebos)  draw a 5, 6 or 8 sided way, then press `O` , `Tools → Align Nodes in a Circle`.

+If you have programable buttons on your mouse, set them to your most used shortcuts.  examples: `Q`, `]`, `DEL`, `CTRL+Z`.

+In extrude mode, double click on an existing way to create a new node at that point.
+This gives fine grained control on what you extrude.

+The building tool plugin allows you to add/change the tags used, so instead of building=yes, you could do building=house   or  leisure=swimming_pool access=private  if you plan to add many rectangular pools.
+Go to `Data` → `Set building size and shape` → `Avanced...`

+Select 2 nodes on a way, then select 1 or more other ways, press `Q` and the ways will square corners and align to the 2 selected nodes.

+Pressing `Q` on a way will square the corners (orthogonalize).
+After squared, you can click on a node in the way and  press `Shift+Q` to undo that node.
+This can be useful if a mostly rectangular way has a diagonal section.